VectorWolf/MusicTheoryForProgrammers/README.md

 |Relative|0|4|8|

 So for example; If you wanted to play an E Augmented chord which is a 4 in integer notation.
 You would play the notes 4, 8, 0 .

-(There is a relly cool and compact notation i came up with to convert something like a Cmaj7#11 or Fmaj7b5/E chord to something wich isn't only compact but more intuitively playable because it follows a system which expresses added notes more equally.
-But i need latex for that to display both subscript and superscript symbols.
-I'll add it soon.
-Trust me, it's super cool.)

 Additionaly there are so called inversions of chords.
 You construct them by shifting the lowest note up an octave so that the lowest note is no longer the root.
 The first inversion is if you do this once, the second inversion if done twice, so the third note would be the lowest in this case.
 With the upper example starting with E2 it would result in